continuedev/continue/sync/src/README.md

 ### Current limitations:

-- Only handles local files, so is not currently being used in situations where the Continue server is on a different machine from the IDE or the workspace (Remote SSH, WSL, or a Continue server being run for a team).
+- Only handles local files, so is not currently being used in situations where the PearAI server is on a different machine from the IDE or the workspace (Remote SSH, WSL, or a PearAI server being run for a team).
 - Currently not using stat to check for recent changes to files, is instaed re-calculating the entire Merkle tree on every IDE reload.
-This is fine for now since it only takes 0.2 seconds on the Continue codebase, but is a quick improvement we can make later.
+This is fine for now since it only takes 0.2 seconds on the PearAI codebase, but is a quick improvement we can make later.